narratum2/good-hands-lisbon/content/blog/beauty-services-digital-nomads-lisbon.md

 - Those who can write off as business expense
 - Anyone for whom wellness = productivity

-## How Good Hands Helps Digital Nomads
+## How Good Hands Helps

-As a nomad, you have limited time to research, vet professionals, navigate language barriers, and figure out local beauty culture.
+You don't have time to research, vet, or navigate language barriers.
+We handle it.

-**What we do:**
-- ✅ Match you with English-speaking professionals
-- ✅ Vet for quality and nomad-friendliness
-- ✅ Handle booking and coordination
-- ✅ Explain Portuguese beauty culture differences
-- ✅ Flexible scheduling for your unpredictable calendar
-- ✅ Budget-conscious recommendations
-- ✅ Emergency support (bad haircut?
-We'll fix it)

-**Our nomad package includes:**
-- Initial consultation (30 min, in-person or video)
-- Professional vetting and recommendations
-- Booking services for your schedule
-- Ongoing concierge for new needs
-- Community: Meet other nomads at group wellness events
+We match you with English-speaking professionals who understand nomad life.
+We book everything.
+We explain the culture differences.
+If something goes wrong (bad haircut happens), we fix it.

-**Investment:** €50/month or pay-as-you-go per booking
+€50/month or pay per booking.
+Initial consultation included.

 ## Common Nomad Beauty Questions